safe-global/safe-cli/README.md

 and `ETHEREUM_NODE_URL` to a http goerli node.
 At first, Safe is updated to the last version and then `123 Wei` are sent to the owner of the Safe (it could be any other address).

-**Don't use `update` command in mainnet, as it can leave your Gnosis Safe funds stuck.
+**Be careful when using `update` command, as it can leave your Safe funds stuck.
 Safe CLI is still a beta**

 [![asciicast](https://asciinema.org/a/346692.svg)](https://asciinema.org/a/346692)

 ## Use custom contracts
-**Safe-cli** comes with the official Gnosis Safe contract addresses deployed on Mainnet, Rinkeby, Kovan and Goerli configured by default.
+**Safe-cli** comes with the official Safe contract addresses deployed on Mainnet, Rinkeby, Kovan and Goerli configured by default.
 If you want to use your own you can edit the file `safe_cli/safe_addresses.py`

 Be careful when modifying these addresses, the funds in a Safe can get stuck if an invalid address it's used when updating